niccoloanceschi/TobitSUN/ApplicationTutorial.md

 -   $n = 200$
 -   $n$<sub>Test</sub> $= 200$

+**For illustrative purposes, we focus here on the setting *p* $=$ 50 and *k* $=$ 50**.
+The other scenarios in Section 5 can be readily implemented by changing *p* and *k* in the code below.

 Setting the hyperparameters, loading data and required packages
 ===============================================================

-We recommend beginning by cleaning the workspace and setting the working directory to the folder the source code is located.
+We recommend beginning by cleaning the workspace and setting the working directory to the folder where the source code is located.
 Then, we load the dedicated source code [`functionsTobit.R`](https://github.com/niccoloanceschi/TobitSUN/blob/main/functionsTobit.R) and other required libraries, assumed to have been previously downloaded.

 ``` r